-In an effort to keep our communities safe and following university protocols, the W. Frank Steely Library closed its facility and suspended in-person operations on March 26th.
+In an effort to keep our communities safe and following university protocols, the W. Frank Steely Library has altered our operations.
 Our extensive collection of digital materials is available (24/7), and the majority of library services are accessible from off-campus.

-We are looking forward to supporting you this fall semester while embracing health and safety protocols.
-The library facility will reopen on August 3, 2020.
+We are looking forward to supporting you this semester while embracing health and safety protocols.
 Here’s what you can expect from Steely Library:

 Steely Library will resume borrowing physical materials through interlibrary loan.
 Materials from other libraries will be quarantined for a total of three days, including transit time, before they can be picked up by you.
 This safety measure will result in minor delays, so your patience is appreciated.